Anders-B-Holstborg/il-danese-selvaggio/README.md

-# README
+# Il Danese Savaggio

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+The documentations of a lost wildling deep in the south

-* Ruby version
+* Ruby 3.1.2p20

-* System dependencies

-* Configuration
+* Rails 7.0.4

-* Database creation
+* Postgresql

-* Database initialization
+* Tailwind 3

+### To initialize a local database
+* rails db:create db:migrate

-* How to run the test suite
+### To run test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* bundle exec rspec